MiguelCastillo/bit-loader/README.md

 A handler can be initially configured as a function, string, object, or an array of them.
 Ultimately, a handler ought to be a function before it is invoked by the containing plugin.
 So, when a handler is configured as a string it is processed as a module and loaded dynamically during runtime.
 When a handler is dynamically loaded, its final result should be a function that plugins invoke.

-> A handler is essentially a transform that processes module meta objects.
+> A handler is essentially a function that is intended to process module meta objects.

 Handler arguments and return values are:

 - *param* { object } **`meta`** - Object with information to be processed.
 See [module meta](#module-meta).
 - *param* { object } **`options`** - Configuration object for the particular handler.
 - *param* { function } **`cancel`** - Function to cancel the execution of the plugin handlers for the particular pipeline.
 - *returns* { object | Promise } Object with properties to be merged into the module meta object.
-Plugin handlers can alternatively return promises to control asynchronous work.
+Plugin handlers can alternatively return promises to control asynchronous data processing.

 The example below has a function handler that loads module files from storage and another that adds `'use strict;'` to modules.